idalz/car-price-prediction/README.md

 ### 5. Install Docker on EC2 Instance

 Click on instance ID and then on connect button to launch the machine's terminal.
-Then, excecute the commands one by one:
+Then, execute the commands one by one:

 - **Optional Updates**